percona/pmm-doc/source/dashboards/dashboard.mongodb-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.mongodb-overview.getlasterror-write-time.operations:
+.. _dashboard-mongodb-overview.getlasterror-write-time.operations:

-`getLastError Write Time, getLastError Write Operations <dashboard.mongodb-overview.html#getlasterror-write-time.operations>`_
+`getLastError Write Time, getLastError Write Operations <dashboard-mongodb-overview.html#getlasterror-write-time.operations>`_
 -------------------------------------------------------------------------------------------------------------------------------

 This is useful for write-heavy workloads to understand how long it takes to